-Let’s take a closer look at each puzzle piece to better understand what is happening in the body of someone with type 2 diabetes.
+Let’s take a closer look at each puzzle piece to better understand what is happening in your body when you have type 2 diabetes.

-One job of the kidneys is to reabsorb blood sugar to help keep the energy stored in the sugar from being lost.
-But with type 2 diabetes, the kidneys reabsorb too much sugar back into the blood, rather than get rid of it.
+One job of the kidneys is to reabsorb blood sugar to help keep the energy that is stored from being lost.
+When you have type 2 diabetes, the kidneys reabsorb too much sugar back into the blood, making it hard to keep blood sugar levels under control.